Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 Data frame columns represent sample set *variables*, and its rows are *observations* (or cases).

 {{< alert title="Note" >}}For these examples we are going to install a modified version of the Lisp-Stat data-frame print-object function.
 This will cause the REPL to display the data-frame at creation, and save us from having to type (print data-frame) in each example.
-If you'd like to install it as we have, use the code below.
+If you'd like to install it as we have, execute the code below at the REPL.
 {{< /alert >}}